 They call road help and when the man comes; he salutes the Professor and changes the tire in two minutes.

 “Ah, I love cars,” the man says to Marco.
 “I can disassemble and assemble them with my eyes closed.
 Tiny cars, big cars, old and new, it does not matter.
-All right, now on your way, and take care.
+All right, now, on your way, and take care.
 For anything, call me.
-I’m working on the damaged coach bus all night!”
+I’ll be working on the damaged coach bus all night!”

 Marco gets in the car and steps hard on the gas pedal.
 When they arrive at the College’s parking lot, the Dean and the Secretary are waiting for them.